 Ghee residue is the by-product of the ghee manufacturing process.
 It is partly burned (burnt), light brown to dark brown by color, and moist inside by texture.
 While manufacturing ghee, milk cream or butter solids appear in tiny particles called ghee residue.

-The ghee residue gained after melted ghee is either strained with bag filters or muslin cloth and separated by nonstop centrifugal clarifiers.
+The ghee residue collected, after melted ghee, is either strained with bag filters or muslin cloth and is separated by nonstop centrifugal clarifiers.
 The production of ghee residue may vary depending on the method of the ghee preparation process.
 This happens due to the difference in the non-fatty serum elements of the different qualities of ghee butter/milk cream used for ghee production.

-Milkio Foods, the Premium ghee manufacturer and natural ghee producer, is one of the leading Artisanal ghee producers and exporters from New Zealand.
-The premium ghee manufacturing company manufactures Organic grass-fed Cow Ghee, Grass Fed cow Ghee, Grass-fed Sheep Ghee, Buffalo ghee, etc.
+Milkio Foods, the Premium ghee manufacturer and ghee producer, is one of the leading Artisanal ghee producers and exporters from New Zealand.
+The premium ghee manufacturing company manufactures Organic grass-fed Cow Ghee, Grass Fed cow Ghee, Grass-fed Sheep Ghee, ghee blend, etc.

-If You Wish to partner with us to Import/Buy/Distribute/Trade Our Milkio Ghee products, or for developing Private label ghee products, or contract ghee manufacturing support, Please Feel Free To Contact Us Via Our Email; we Will Be In Touch With You Within the next 48 Hrs.
+If You Wish to partner with us to Import/Buy/Distribute/Trade Our Milkio Ghee products, develop Private label ghee products, or contract ghee manufacturing support, please feel free to contact us via our email; we Will Be In Touch With You Within the next 48 Hours.